Preparing for Remote Teaching

 The tools and tips below list key decisions to make when developing alternate modes of course delivery.
 For each step, we also list available best practices and available technology solutions to enable remote delivery of content.
 Many of these tools may already be familiar to you and your students as these are widely used on campus.
 Although all of the resources mentioned here are available to all UGA faculty, staff, and students, internet access may not be available to every student.
 Therefore, please exercise some flexibility in delivering instruction remotely.

 In addition to the information below, the Center for Teaching and Learning has produced this four-page document (PDF) to guide your teaching decisions for a rapid move to online instruction, and this three-page document (PDF) to guide your work with your TAs.
-In addition, an eLC course has been made available to UGA instructors, the Rapid Guide to Online Teaching.
+In addition, an eLC course has been made available to UGA instructors, the Guide to Emergency Remote Instruction.
 If you are not enrolled in this course and would like to request access, please reach out to the CTL.

 UGA Library Systems offers additional support for faculty preparing for online instruction.